How Can A Coaching Culture Attract (and Keep) Top Talent?

 A Coaching Culture Starts With Your Managers.

 This single action makes a big difference.
 In our study, there was a 23% gap in variance in terms of sales objective achievement between the firms that provide coaching for their coaches and the laggards.
+And that starts by implementing a sales management training program to give them the skills and confidence to coach their teams.

 Improve Coaching Effectiveness.